 History of Kwanzaa

 Professor and chairman of Black Studies at California State University, Long Beach, Dr. Maulana Karenga, created Kwanzaa in 1966 in the midst of the Black Freedom Movement, reflecting concerns for cultural grounding in thought and practice.
-After the Watts riots in LA, Dr. Karenga looked for ways to strengthen the African-American community.
-He founded US, a cultural organization, and started to research African “first fruit” (harvest) celebrations.
+After the Watts riots in L.A., Dr. Karenga looked for ways to strengthen the African-American community.
+He founded the US Organization, a cultural organization, and started to research African “first fruit” (harvest) celebrations.
 Karenga combined aspects of several different harvest celebrations, such as those of the Ashanti and those of the Zulu, to form the basis of Kwanzaa.

-The first fruits celebrations are recorded in African history as far back as ancient Egypt and Nubia and appear in ancient and modern times in other classical African civilizations such as Ashantiland and Yorubaland.
+The first-fruits celebrations are recorded in African history as far back as ancient Egypt and Nubia and appear in ancient and modern times in other classical African civilizations such as Ashantiland and Yorubaland.
 Kwanzaa developed as a flourishing branch of the African American life and struggle as a recreated and expanded ancient tradition.
-It draws from the cultures of various African people, and is celebrated by millions of African and African Americans throughout the nation.
+It draws from the cultures of various African people and is celebrated by millions of Africans and African Americans throughout the nation.

 Each family celebrates Kwanzaa in their own way, but celebrations often include song and dance, African drums, storytelling, poetry readings, and a large traditional meal.
 On each of the seven nights, the family gathers and a child lights one of the candles on the kinara, then one of the seven principles, called Nguzo Saba, is discussed.
 These principles are values of African culture which contribute to building and reinforcing community among African Americans.